Hey, Shopify Store Owner.

 Lower transaction costs stimulate investment, production, and trade, leading to economic growth.”

-And as they share their personal information, they expect you to care for it as you would care for your own.
+And as they share their personal information, they expect you to care for it as you would for your own.

 Here are a couple more facts to consider: